 I feel like as a mom of a little girl I am always looking for ways to get her to wear bows in her hair!
-Now that my daughter has become more interested and willingly asks to have a bow in her hair of course this mamma had to make one in every color! 😀
+Now that my daughter has become more interested and willingly asks to have a bow in her hair, of course, this mamma had to make one in every color! 😀

 I have a few things to say before we begin the bow.
 Some are to answer some possible questions you may have as you start your crochet bow hair clip journey!

 - The ribbons I used can be found in Hobby Lobby it was challenging to find them online but they do have a good stock in store.
 Any glitter or satin ribbon will work.
-I recommend getting them in 3/8 inch width.
+I recommend getting them in a 3/8 inch width.

-- There are different varieties of diy hair clips you can find at a beauty supply store like Sally’s beauty supply or my fave Amazon.
+- There are different varieties of DIY hair clips you can find at a beauty supply store like Sally’s beauty supply or my fave Amazon.

 - The ones I use are the double prong alligator hair clips Size: 0.8 x 4.5 cm / 0.3 x 1.8 inch